AnalogueDiehard Studio (many pictures!)

 Despite all this gear, there isn't much overlap in sounds or redundancy.
 The Andromeda and Voyager can mimic sounds from most of the vintage gear; the Andromeda is currently the only gear that gets shuffled out for gigging (it is compact enough that I can't justify a duplicate, and trading prices for used Andromedas are quite high).
 I have the RME version of the Voyager and another MIDIBoard for gigging, and after sound development work I only need to transfer my work between studio and stage via MIDI dumps on compact media.
 The vintage stuff are rugged enough to gig if I wanted to - I restored them and made modifications so they can hold up better. top

 This arrangement has worked very well and I am quite happy with it.
 This is certainly the longest it has endured without another re-arrangement!
-My only gripe is that the basement is unfinished and as a consequence I have to keep everything covered with towels when not in use due to the dust constantly falling from the open ceiling.
-I plan to acquire my own house soon (my current dwelling is a rental house) and I really want to get the studio out of the basement and above ground where I can enjoy the sunlight while making music.
-I found that 90% of the time I would watch a movie after dark - it didn't make any sense to have the entertainment center upstairs so it will go in the basement.
+The basement at my old rental house wasn't ideal - it was unfinished and as a consequence I have to keep everything covered with towels when not in use due to the dust constantly falling from the open ceiling.
+With the house I purchased, the studio is now above ground where I can enjoy the sunlight while making music.
+This is a private studio that is not for hire, but for giggles I developed this chart of studio rates.

 top